-Now, we need to be very clear here: Niagara Times did not alter that video in any way (well, other than adding our Niagara Times bumper at the beginning and end—sorry, we're proprietary like that).
+Now, we need to be very clear here: Niagara Times did not alter that video in any way.
 It was emailed to us by a regular reader.
 It seems Mongielo and Mike-the-EMT™ got a great kick out of making it, including a video effect the duo privately called "eight-pound water-head."
 It also seems that the video in question didn't set well with the South Lockport Fire Company, which, after becoming aware of it, suspended Mike-the-EMT™.

 We'll let you, our readers, decided what it means about Mongielo, and about his views on the mentally disabled and the EMTs that protect local families.
 And, of course, we'll also let you decide what it says about The Man Who Would Be Supervisor.

 “We think, overall, the market was a success,” Dyster said.

 April 15, 2012

 April 4, 2012

 1) Pivot: Ridiculous way of saying I changed my mind because I was wrong before and am smarter now.
 Or circumstances changed from what they once were.
 Pivot is an attempt to inoculate oneself from the infamous charge of....